maelfabien/maelfabien.github.io/_pages/blog.md

 [GridSearch vs. RandomizedSearch](https://maelfabien.github.io/machinelearning/GridRand/) : When it comes to parameter selection, you usually encounter 2 main solutions.
 GridSearch and RandomizedSearch.
 What is the main difference between these 2 techniques ?
 What are the pros and cons of each technique ?

 [Graph Embedding](https://maelfabien.github.io/machinelearning/graph_5/) : A practical introduction to Graph Embedding with Node2Vec and Graph2Vec.

-[Build a language recognition app from scratch](https://maelfabien.github.io/machinelearning/HMM_3/) : HMMs and Viterbi decoding algorithm can be used to recognize the language of a text.
-Let's implement this from scratch !

 <center><a href="https://maelfabien.github.io/year-archive/#">See More</a></center>